anthrax3/Retyped/.github/ISSUE_TEMPLATE/TypeScriptToCS.md

 <!--
 Thanks for submitting an Issue.
-Below is a generic template for providing an issue about TypeScript -> C# conversion.
+Below is a generic template for an issue in TypeScript -> C# conversion.
 Please replace templates in curly braces with actual information about the issue.
 Feel free to provide more information, or remove not applicable lines/sections.
 -->